 Next, you may want to delete the files in the bucket:

-Next, you should delete the cloud function:
+Next, you should delete the cloud function by selecting it and hitting delete.

 Results